 For this purpose, our dataset will be split into a training set, the development set and the test set.
 Only the training set will be used to fit the model; the development set is for validation during the fitting process; and the test set is for evaluating the model.

 The segmentation quality will be evaluated by using the intersection over union (IoU) metric which is defined as Eq.
 1. The intersection the area of overlap between the predicted mask and manual mask, while the union refers to the combination of these two masks (Figure 2).
-We shall consider an IoU >0.5 to be an effective segmentation, leading to an model accuracy defined as Eq 2.
+We shall consider an IoU >0.5 to be an effective segmentation, leading to a model accuracy defined as Eq 2.

 Eq.
 1 Eq.
 2